Receiving feedback as a manager and creating a feedback culture

 Lastly, we wanted to know how SME managers can implement feedback cultures as part of their teams – and wider organisations.

 Make sure you take time to pause at the end of each project to reflect with your team on the lessons learned and what could have been better.
-If you don’t do that, you’ll continue to repeat the same mistakes.
+Reflection helps avoid repeating mistakes.

-Also, at the end of each project or piece of work, practise talking with your team about the work, how you do the work, and how you all feel about the work.
-It will take a few times doing this to build enough trust to enable your team to go deeper with this.
+Also, at the end of each project or piece of work, practise receiving and giving feedback about how you all work together and how you feel about the work.
+This builds trust over time.

-As a manager, you could ask ‘how was this meeting?’ at the end of each meeting.
-You could ask your employees to all do a thumb rating on it and then discuss how you can improve meetings going forward.
+Try asking "How was this meeting?' at the end of each meeting.
+This creates a safe space for your team to give negative feedback if they want to.
+You could ask your team for a quick thumbs up or down and then discuss how you can improve meetings going forwards.

 4. Clarify expectations

-5. Managers should ask for feedback from their team
+5. Ask for frequent feedback from your team

 As a manager you could regularly ask your team: how am I doing?
 Are you getting what you need from me?
 Are my expectations of you clear?